Ukraine refugees near 4 million. Will exodus slowdown last?

 “Now I’m too old to run to the bunker.
 So I just stayed inside my apartment and prayed that the bombs would not kill me,” said 83-year-old Holocaust survivor Tatyana Zhuravliova, a retired doctor who last week was relocated to a nursing home in Germany.

-Michalska, the Polish border guard spokeswoman, suggested that many Ukrainians who had fled had left the areas most affected by war, and future fighting could determine whether other civilians in other areas decide to flee.
+Michalska, the Polish border guard spokeswoman, suggested that many Ukrainians who have already fled have left the areas most affected by war, and future fighting could determine whether civilians in other areas decide to flee.

 “We cannot exclude that there will be more waves of refugees in the future,” Michalska told The Associated Press.